AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-5.md

 <!--- ACP2E-404-->

-*  {{ site.data.var.ee }} no longer cleans the full-page cache after applying a staging update for a sales rule in which the cached pages remain unchanged.
+*  Adobe Commerce no longer cleans the full-page cache after applying a staging update for a sales rule in which the cached pages remain unchanged.

 <!--- ACP2E-304-->